dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 1. How can it determine if a data item is not present because it was
     *  explicitly not recorded, or
-    *  either was not present in the original data stream or the data item was not available to the collecting application?
+    *  either was not present in the original data stream or the data item was not available to the collecting implementation?

-For example, an application capturing C-DNS data from within a nameserver is unlikely to be able to record the Client Hoplimit.
+For example, capturing C-DNS data from within a nameserver implementation makes it unlikely that the Client Hoplimit can be recorded.
 Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?

 The Storage Parameters therefore also contains a Storage Hints item which specifies whether the encoder of the file recorded each data item if it was present.
-An application decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.
+An implementation decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.

 ### Optional RRs and OPCODEs

 Also included in the Storage Parameters are explicit arrays listing the RR types and the OPCODEs to be recorded.
+These remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the implementation is not configured to record them.

-In the case of RR records, each record must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated as correctly formed.
-Any RR record with an RR type not known to the collecting application cannot be validated as correctly formed, and so must be treated as malformed.
+In the case of OPCODEs, for a message to be fully parsable, the OPCODE must be known to the collecting implementation.
+Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
+Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded (regardless of whether they are malformed or not).

-Similarly, for a message to be fully parsable, the OPCODE must be known to the collecting application.
-Any message with an OPCODE unknown to the collecting application cannot be validated as correctly formed, and so must be treated as malformed.
+In the case of RR records, each record in a message must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated as correctly formed.
+Any RR record with an RR type not known to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.

-Once a message is correctly parsed, an application is free to record only a subset of the messages received.
-Arrays in Storage Parameters list the RR types and the OPCODEs that the application is configured to record.
-They exist to remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the application is not configured to record them.
+Once a message is correctly parsed, an implementation is free to record only a subset of the RR records received.

 ### Storage flags

 The Storage Parameters contains flags that can be used to indicate if:

 * the data is anonymised,
 * the data is produced from sample data, or
 * names in the data have been normalised (converted to uniform case).